 Vision: Transforming Science through Data-Driven Discovery

 Mission: To design, deploy, and expand a national Cyberinfrastructure for Life Sciences research, and to train scientists in its use.

 CyVerse provides scientists with powerful platform to handle huge datasets and complex analyses, thus enabling data-driven discovery.
 Our extensible platforms provide data storage, bioinformatics tools, data visualization, interactive analyses, cloud services, APIs, and more.

-CyVerse was created in 2008 by the National Science Foundation, and now supports almost 100,000 researchers in 169 countries.
-CyVerse has appeared in more than 1,500 peer reviewed publications, trained almost 40K researchers and instructors, and supports $255M in additional research funding by NSF.
+CyVerse was created in 2008 by the National Science Foundation, and now supports over 100,000 researchers in 169 countries.
+CyVerse has appeared in more than 1,500 peer reviewed publications, trained over 40K researchers and instructors, and supports $255M in additional research funding by NSF.
 CyVerse is a dynamic virtual organization, led by the University of Arizona in partnership with the Texas Advanced Computing Center and Cold Spring Harbor Laboratory, fulfilling a broad mission to enable data-driven, collaborative research.

 What is Cyberinfrastructure?